 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the New Bedford transfer station—maximizing recovery before landfilling.
-Contractors on large jobs often manage these streams through commercial recurring hauling agreements, while referencing EPA construction debris recycling guidance to stay compliant with state material standards.
+Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These materials are sorted at the New Bedford transfer station—maximizing recovery before the remainder hits the landfill.
+Contractors on rolling jobs often manage these loads through commercial recurring hauling agreements, while reviewing EPA construction debris recycling guidance for site-specific requirements.

 • Framing lumber and offcuts